Meeting Minutes

 {tab=Adjournment}

-With no further business to discuss, the meeting was adjourned at 1403 after a motion made by David Weber and seconded by Jim Zalmanek.
+With no further business to discuss, the meeting was adjourned at 2026 on a motion by David Weber, seconded by Frank Chuba and the motion was carried unanimously.

-The next regularly scheduled meeting will be at 1900 on Monday, 14 September 2015 at the Tri Lakes Cares building, 235 Jefferson Street, Monument, Colorado.
+The next regularly scheduled meeting will be at 1900 on Monday, 11 April 2016 at the Tri Lakes Cares building, 235 Jefferson Street in Monument.

 Respectfully submitted,